Nafeel005/Nafeel005/README.md

 # 👋 Hi, I'm Nafeel

-### First-Year Information Technology Undergraduate
+### First-Year Information Technology & Management Undergraduate

 I'm a first-year undergraduate at the **Faculty of Information Technology, University of Moratuwa**, currently building a strong foundation in